 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-A hostile work environment is created when an employee feels uncomfortable or scared to be in his or her work space due to offensive behavior, intimidation or abuse by a coworker or superior.
+A hostile work environment is created when an employee feels uncomfortable or scared to be in his or her workspace due to offensive behavior, inappropriate behavior, intimidation, or abuse by a coworker or superior.